 Randy Disher on Monk seems to get more and more improbably stupid as the series progresses.

 This is even lampshaded in one of the novels. the Captain explains while he is an idiot in homicide cases, he is very good at the smaller crime cases.
+They note on the show that he's also amazing at the paper work and bureaucracy side of the job, an unsung hero who handles the red-tape for pretty much their entire department.

 Monk himself isn't immune to this trope.
 As the series went on he seemed to morph from a brilliant but troubled detective to little more than a quivering mass of OCD hangups who just happens to work for the police on cryptic crimes.

 Matthew Brock from Newsradio is another example; in the show's first season he seemed relatively normal and competent (he even secretly was a registered dentist), but by the third or fourth season he came across as either mentally retarded or an eight-year old in a man's body.
 Jimmy James to an extent too, although that was more of Taking a Level in Craziness than Dumbness.
-Both characters were a lot funnier and more interesting due to these changes, of course, due to the quality of the writing & acting.
+Both characters were a lot funnier and more interesting due to these changes, of course, due to the quality of the writing and acting.

 While Matthew has no excuse, Jimmy James may have been engaging in Obfuscating Stupidity.
 Alternatively, he really is that eccentric, and his business skills are only used as he needs them.
 This is apparent given that Mr. James is implied to be a highly successful Self-Made Man, and his occasional bouts of serious behavior back up that he didn't get there by being an idiot.
 Most likely, he really is a goof ball and we generally only see him when he's relaxing, rather than engaging in Serious Business (which is on several occasions implied to involve questionably legal activity).